Arize-ai/phoenix/internal_docs/specs/playground.md

 ### Evaluation Template

 As an AI engineer I want to ask questions about a previously recorded synthesis (e.g. LLM span)

+## Technical Features

+The following technical features are required for the playground:

+**Frontend**

+- Credential storage in local storage
+- Span attribute to playground state translation

+**Backend**

+- LLM invocation interface (GraphQL or other)
+- Span recording during synthesis
+- Playground "session" tracking
+- Playground dataset invocation tracking
+- Streaming of synthesis results